35percent/11tystarter/src/posts/phase-2b-the-aylesburys-latest-planning-application.md

 *'Funding will not be available for units that replace homes that have been, or will be, demolished.
 Where homes have become obsolete the GLA will consider funding these replacement homes in exceptional circumstances, and only as part of a scheme that will increase the number of homes overall'.*

 While the overall number of homes is doubling, the loss of social housing within that number means that £28m of public funds is going towards a scheme that replaces only half of the current social housing, while increasing the number of free-market units from from forty-six leaseholder properties to 369 private homes.

+##### Notting Hill Genesis's swansong

+The Phase 2B detailed application is NHG's third, after that for the First Development Site (FDS) and Plot 18 which were approved in 20XX.
+NHG handed these (?) back to Southwark Council in 2019?, charging Southwark £XXX, alloing them to build zzz council homes, but retaining the money-generating free market home for themselves.

+CHECK DETAILS OF FDS/PLOT18 DEAL